Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 ### Level 13: Divine Step

 You have the [:spell-lv2: Misty Step] spell always prepared.
 When you cast this spell, you can make one weapon attack or cast [:spell-lv0: True Strike] with as part of the same action of casting [:spell-lv2: Misty Step].
-You have **:d20-adv: Advantage**{ .em } on this attack.
+You have **:d20-adv: Advantage**{ .d20 } on this attack.

 ### Level 17: Will of the Gods